-In the 1939 Register George E. Anstee and his wife Agnes S. were living at 43 Upper Holland Road, Royal Sutton Coldfield, Warwickshire.
-George was still an upholsterer, giving his date of birth as 1 April 1871.
-George died in 1955 in Sutton Coldfield.
+In the 1939 Register George E. Anstee (the younger) and his wife Agnes S. were living at 43 Upper Holland Road, Royal Sutton Coldfield, Warwickshire – he was still an upholsterer, giving his date of birth as 1 April 1871.
+He died in 1955 in Sutton Coldfield.

 To advance this thread we could do with finding either:

-- George Ernest Anstee’s birth certificate or birth registration;
+- George Ernest Anstee (the elder or younger)’s birth certificate or birth registration;

-- George Ernest Anstee in the 1881 Census;
+- George Ernest Anstee (the elder or younger) in the 1881 Census;

-- George Ernest Anstee in the 1891 Census; or
+- George Ernest Anstee (the elder or younger) in the 1891 Census; or

-From these we should be able to discover the identity of his father and thus connect him to the Anstey pedigree.
-Currently we are pencilling in that he is of the Houghton Regis Anstees, but we have no solid evidence for that apart from the proximity of St Albans to Houghton Regis Anstee sub-branch locations, and the spelling ‘Anstee’.
+Currently we are pencilling in that this family is of the Houghton Regis Anstees, but we have no solid evidence for that apart from the proximity of St Albans to Houghton Regis Anstee sub-branch locations, and the spelling ‘Anstee’.

-Anybody who would like to add anything to this biography, or can enlighten us as to the origin of George Ernest Anstee, please contact us at firstname.lastname@example.org.
+Anybody who would like to add anything to this biography, or can enlighten us as to the origin of George Ernest Anstee (elder or younger), please contact us at firstname.lastname@example.org.